lsieun/learn-java/Generics/TypeSystem_Array.md

 objArr[0] = new String();
 ```

-In addition, arrays carry runtime type information about their component type, that is, about the type of the elements contained.
+In addition, **arrays carry runtime type information about their component type**, that is, about the type of the elements contained.
 The runtime type information regarding the component type is used when elements are stored in an array in order to ensure that no "alien" elements can be inserted.

 Example (of array store check):